 At the time of marriage, Annie was a teacher in Stewart Township.

 Sadly, son Frederick died at the age of one in 1917, with burial at the Thorpe Cemetery (Belle Grove).
 A small, red granite marker stands at the grave, and was photographed in 2001.
-Daughter Helen also died young, but her details are not yet known.

 Homer and Anna were lifelong residents of Ohiopyle and longtime farmers.
 They were members of the Oak Grove Methodist Church.
 His name often was printed in the gossip columns of Connellsville newspapers when in town conducting his business.

 Running on the Republican ticket, Homer won election in February 1908 for Inspector of Stewart Township, beating Jehu Rowan 81 votes to 35.

 Homer is known to have purchased a new automobile in September 1921.

 In July 1934, Homer and family attended the third annual reunion of the Rankin clan -- descendants of Joseph Huston Rankin -- held at Ferncliff Park, Ohiopyle, with an attendance of 60.